MaJerle/lwrb/docs/index.rst

 Welcome to the documentation for version |version|.

-LwRB is a generic *FIFO* (First In; First Out) buffer library optimized for embedded systems.
+LwRB is a generic *FIFO* (First In, First Out) buffer library optimized for embedded systems.

 .. image:: static/images/logo.svg
     :align: center